stakeme-team/story-validators-race/tasks/task4/README.md

 ### Assignment Criteria:
 - Create a validator wallet, if not already created
-- Provide the address of the wallet in Cosmos and EVM format
+- Provide the address of the wallet in EVM format
 - Sign this wallet with the message “story-validators-race task4” and send the signature
 - You must have a validator node running and synchronized with the blockchain